cameraui/docs/plugins/homekit.md

 ## Fast streaming

-Opening a camera in Home is near-instant, taking only a few milliseconds, whether the camera uses H.264 or H.265.
-This relies on the source being kept ready, so enable [hot mode and preload](/cameras/add-camera#source-options) on the cameras you bridge.
+Opening a camera in Home takes a few milliseconds, with H.264 or H.265, as long as the source is kept ready: enable [hot mode and preload](/cameras/add-camera#source-options) on the cameras you bridge.

 ## Settings